contactdharsan-blip/Misinformation-simulator-/GIT_SETUP.md

-dads# Git Repository Setup Guide
+# Git Repository Setup Guide

 Your git repository has been initialized!
 Here's what was done and next steps: